QingweiMeng1234/Kaggle_M5_Accuracy_Report/README.md

 example, prices in a previous week, or the average price of each month, or the average price in a year.

-## Time related functions
+## Time Related Features

 We factored into account the fact that the year, month and day, and whether a day falls on a weekend or not, can exert an influence on an item's sales.
 We also introduced is_first_half_month as a variable, as the time of month influences the sales of many items.

-## Lag and Rolling functions with aggregation:
+## Lag and Rolling Features with Aggregation:

 We used Lag and Rolling factors to show the trends of item sales.
 We first created lags by shifting sales data downwards by between 28-42